 With the level of priority indicated in your list of choices, your collaborator only has to choose the right one for the incident he or she encounters.
 Each priority level has a color associated with its degree of urgency, so you can see the priority tickets at a glance.

-In task scheduling, it’s important to introduce any uncertainty linked to each task and its potential impact on the duration of the project.
+Incident tracking, limit negative impact from incidents by tracking them.
 Different types of risk can be identified: critical tasks, availability of human and material resources, recruitment delays, or local availability.
 Each risk can have an impact on the date of completion of the particular task and create a domino effect, delaying the completion of the entire project.

-The risk identification process is the first step in anticipating and reacting to incidents as soon as possible.
+Idenftifying risk is the first step in anticipating and reacting to incidents as soon as possible.

 Project planning software usually entails entering project data in different stages:

 - The breakdown of the project into smaller subprojects or tasks

 - The prioritization of duties/tasks